real-re/nsv2-website/docs/game-guides/platform/pc/index.en.md

 > Customize keyboard controls by modifying the
 > `input.ini` file in the game root directory.

-!!! hint "1.
+!!! tip "1.
 Only supported keycodes range from A to Z (not case sensitive)."

-!!! hint "2.
+!!! tip "2.
 If the key is invalid or there are duplicate keys, an alert will pop up and settings won't be applied."

 Only the following commands are supported: